 Is there any future project you’re working on that would include your Bengal again?

 DE: I’m working on a couple of new things but no plans for Bengals in them, but you never know.
-I just executive produced a documentary that will be premiering at the Santa Barbara film festival next week.
-It’s called Charged (watch the preview video on Youtube).
+I just executive produced a documentary called Charged that will be premiering at the Santa Barbara film festival next week.
 Charged is the amazing story of chef Eduardo Garcia, who was electrocuted in the back woods of Montana.
 The film covers his inspirational journey of recovery.
 No bengals appear in it but Eduardo has met mine.

 If you could be an animal, what would you be and why?